Reference

 12 min read

 The two Postgres diagnostic extensions are complementary, not competitors.
-A technical reference for when each lies, how to join them via queryid, and the minimum production setup.
+When each lies, how to join them via queryid, and the minimum production setup.

 TL;DR. Use pg_stat_statements to rank queries by aggregate cost and detect regressions in total time or I/O. Use auto_explain to see the plan that produced a specific slow execution.
 Join the two through the queryid and the normalized query text.
 Add pg_stat_kcache for OS-level I/O and CPU attribution per query.
 Each signal has a specific failure mode: pg_stat_statements cannot distinguish a plan change from a data-growth regression; auto_explain only sees the plan that actually ran, not the plans that did not.